qiwi/qorsproxy/README.md

 - `--host` DNS name or IP address
 - `--port` defines exposed port.
 Defaults to `9292`
 - `--config` sets path to the custom config
+- `--watch` if defined sets `fs.watchFile` interval for config update.
+If `port` or `host` has been changed, the server [would be restarted](src/main/js/container/index.js).
+If config becomes invalid, the prev working version [remains applied](src/main/js/orchestrator.js).

 ### JSON config
 At the top level config describes `server`, `log` and proxy `rules` sections.